On this page:

 - What happens if I am rejected?

-Do I need a registration/status/treaty number before applying?
+Do I need a status / registration / treaty number before applying with OneFeather?

-If applying for a personal replacement/renewal, use your registration number.
+Personal: If you are applying for a renewal or replacement card for yourself, use your personal status number.

 Can I apply for my kids?

 Yes!
-We offer Status Card Renewals/ Replacements for Dependents aged 4- 15 years old; the following must apply:
+We offer Status Card Renewals/ Replacements for Dependants aged 4- 15 years old; the following must apply:

-- must be a parent, legal guardian, or "other" to the dependent
+- You must be the parent, custodial parent, or legal guardian to the dependant.

-Can I apply for my dependent who is aged 16 or older?
+Can I apply for my child who is aged 16 or older?

 - An adult who may have a mental and/or physical limitation and depends on assistance to carry out regular activities, obtain services, as well as access and protect their rights.

-* Order of Guardianship documentation is required to apply
+An Order of Guardianship document is required to apply on behalf of a dependent adult.

-Are your status card services open to the U.S?
+Are your status card services open to people living in the U.S?

 - First Nations peoples in Canada